San Marcos Growers LogoSan Marcos Growers

 Artemisia ludoviciana ssp. albula can be found growing naturally in in dry sandy and rocky locations in the high desert and Peninsular Ranges up to 4,600 feet of southern and central California.
 It also grows east to Colorado and western Texas and south into northwestern Mexico.
 The name for the genus likely honors Artemisia II of Caria, a botanist and medical researcher who died in 350 BC but whose name came from the Greek goddess Artemis, whom the Romans called Diana.
 The specific epithet is a Latinized version of the word Louisiana and is a reference to the area of the Louisiana purchase where the British born American botanist Thomas Nuttall first described this species from along the banks of the Mississippi near St. Louis and included it in his The Genera of North American Plants in 1818.
 The subspecific epithet means "whiteish" from the Latin 'albus' meaning "white".
 Our plants are from cuttings taken from private property at 4,200 feet in the Lost Horse Valley of Joshua Tree National Park.

-This information about Artemisia ludoviciana ssp. albula displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Artemisia ludoviciana ssp. albula displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.